 Community foundation trainee pharmacist training grant – England

 The grant is currently set at £18,440 per year (this payment is correct for the training year 2020/2021 and could be subject to change).
 It is the training provider’s responsibility to claim this grant and the grant is paid to them monthly in arrears.
-The NHS grant is only payable to recognised training providers (who have been approved by the GPhC) and is payable for a maximum of 52 weeks of foundation pharmacist training.
+The NHS grant is only payable to recognised training providers (who have been approved by the GPhC).
+The grant is only guaranteed to be paid for a for a maximum of 52 weeks of foundation pharmacist training.

-Local NHS England teams are responsible for instructing the NHS Prescription Services to make payments in respect of foundation pharmacist trainees.
+Local NHS England teams are responsible for instructing the NHS Prescription Services to make payments in respect of foundation trainee pharmacists.
 Training providers who have any issues with the grant payment should contact their local team.

 For further information on local teams, see the NHS England website.
 (Select your regional area and the regional area will then list the contact details for local teams.)